TV Aerial Installation Cost

 Also...

-Depending on your current service provider, there are different cable thickness options for you to choose from, something which a licensed professional will be able to advise on to assure you make the best choice for your home.
+Depending on your current service provider, there are different cable thickness options for you to choose from, something which a local professional will be able to advise on to assure you make the best choice for your home.

 I'm trying to work out what TV aerial to get for my home.
 Is the gain important?